 Partnering with Alexander Vesely, Viktor Frankl’s grandson, and Moira Hummel, Pam co-founded The Viktor Frankl Institute of America.
 She is also Executive Producer of Frankl’s internationally best-selling book, Man’s Search for Meaning (to be released in 2024), as well as co-author of The Inspiring Wisdom of Viktor Frankl: A 21-Day Reflection Book About Meaning (August 2020).

 Along with Chef Amar Santana and Ahmed Labbate, she co-owns Vaca restaurant in Costa Mesa, CA.

 Pam graduated from USC in 1981 with a B.S. in Business.
 She worked as a financial analyst for Bechtel Investments, Inc. before moving into the field of real estate market research.
-She was a Partner at RCLCo, Inc. and opened their Washington, D.C. office.
-She eventually started her own consulting firm, Manfre Realty Advisors and worked with clients around the country before marrying and moving back to California.
+She was a Partner at RCLCo, Inc. and opened their Washington, D.C. office before starting her own consulting firm.